No-Skids-Alliance/NSA/docs/source/content/10-walk-throughs/VulnHub/kioptrix_lv1/1-vuln-ident.rst

     -------------------------------------------------------------------------- ---------
     Shellcodes: No Result

 There appear to be a number of Remote Buffer Overflow and RCE exploits available for this version of `Samba`, including some with `Metasploit` modules.
-These all seem to have the phrase ``nttrans`` in common, so we'll take a note of that and move on.
+However, the last result, regarding the RCE exploit for `Linux` and `BSD`, looks appetizing, and doesn't depend upon `Metasploit`.
+Let's give that a shot, and if it doesn't work, we can come back to the list and try something else.

 Our final target is `OpenSSH` version 2.9p2.
 Searching for the full version number provides no results.
 Removing the ``p2`` from the end doesn't help, so finally we search for version ``2.``.
 This time, there are a number of results, but there's only one RCE, and it's for `FreeBSD`.
 It seems we've hit a dead-end.

 Having finished our `SearchSploit` investigation, we've discovered two potential targets for exploitation:

 * `Apache`'s `mod_ssl`, via the `OpenFuck` exploits, and
-* `Samba`, via the `nttrans` Remote Buffer Overflow in `Metasploit`.
+* `Samba`, via the `Linux/BSD` RCE exploit.

 In the next section, we'll put these exploits to the test.